 The Bachelor of Science in Music Therapy is your gateway to a career as a board-certified music therapist.
-At Duquesne university, we provide innovative and comprehensive training that connects your passion for music with your desire to improve the health and wellbeing of patients in a variety of clinical settings.
+At Duquesne University, we provide a vibrant and supportive learning community that encourages self-discovery, creative thinking, and individualized growth.
+Innovative and comprehensive training connects your passion for music with your desire to improve the health and wellbeing of patients in a variety of clinical settings.

 Our Program is Unique

-- Our Board-certified faculty are nationally recognized educators and researchers committed to mentoring students in their development as both clinicians and professionals.
+- Our board-certified music therapy faculty are nationally recognized educators and researchers committed to mentoring students in their development as both clinicians and professionals.

 - Students are active as musicians, performing in ensembles and taking private lessons from our GRAMMY Award-winning performance faculty, and leading community-engaged service and music-making activities.

-A degree in music therapy from the Mary Pappert School of Music will set you apart as a leader in the field and provide opportunities to work in different healthcare and education settings, including mental health programs, medical hospitals, pediatric hospitals, rehabilitation facilities, long-term skilled nursing facilities, hospice and palliative care programs, special education programs, and assisted-living facilities.
-For over 40 years, our graduates have been active and ambitious professionals, serving patients across the country, assuming a variety of leadership positions, and presenting at regional and national professional conferences.
+A degree in music therapy from the Mary Pappert School of Music will set you apart as a leader in the field and provide opportunities to work in different healthcare and education settings, including mental health programs, medical hospitals, pediatric hospitals, rehabilitation facilities, long-term skilled nursing facilities, hospice, and palliative care programs, special education programs, assisted-living facilities, and more.

 Ready to Get Started?

-Admission to the Mary Pappert School of Music involves a 2-step process.
-Applicants must first apply to Duquesne University.
-Once the application is submitted, applicants will then be prompted to schedule an audition and submit additional materials and documentation.
+Admission to the Mary Pappert School of Music involves a 2-step process that includes an application to Duquesne University as well as an audition/interview.
 Learn more about this process.